williamlevine/project-one/README.md

 <h3>Research Questions:</h3>

-- What are the general demographic inidicators that are correlated with diabetes?
+- What are the general demographic indicators that are correlated with diabetes?
 	- Income
 	- Education
 	- Age